Soft Ballet: XEO Invitation Years

 Soft Ballet moved over to Victor Entertainment by 1992, signing to a newly created sublabel called XEO Invitation.
 Million Mirrors, Soft Ballet's 5th album, was XEO's first album release and once more they broke into the Top 10.
 Though some songs were circulated on XEO Invitation promotional samplers, no songs from Million Mirrors were released as singles in Japan.
 However, in a rare move, the band released "Threshold" as a 12-inch single in the United Kingdom, through Blue August Records.

 Soft Ballet released their first singles on XEO in 1993, "Engaging Universe" followed by "White Shaman", which proved to be some of their biggest hits and earning them guest performances on multiple TV shows.
 The following album, Incubate, showcased the most diverse collection of styles in the band's history.
 Incorporating alternative rock, jazz, EBM, and pure noise, the album could be said to contain both their most accessible as well as most abstract songs.

-Perhaps the extreme musical diversity was a sign of the band's growing inner turmoil, because the group took 1994 off in order for Maki and Ken to explore other musical endeavors.
+Perhaps the extreme musical diversity was a sign of the band's growing inner turmoil, because the group took time off in 1994 in order for Maki and Ken to explore other musical endeavors.
 Maki teamed with Hisashi Imai of Buck-Tick, and a slew of British artists (including Raymond Watts, Meat Beat Manifesto, and Julianne Regan) to release an album as Schaft, while Ken traveled Europe to record a solo album.
+Soft Ballet did go on a sold-out five-stop tour with Luna Sea and Buck-Tick titled LSB between August 9 and 30, 1994.
+It is now looked at as a legendary tour in Japanese rock, not only due to the three headlining acts coming together, but because the then up-and-coming guest acts, The Yellow Monkey, L'Arc-en-Ciel, The Mad Capsule Markets and Die in Cries, all went on to achieve success.